philipparndt/gameoflife/README.md

 # gameoflife
-game of life implementation with a simple SWT UI
+Game of life coding kata with a simple SWT UI